-- Constantly being on alert for danger
+- Constantly being on the alert for danger.

-- Frequently being more isolated due to fear of leaving the home and getting out into the world
+- Frequently being more isolated due to fear of leaving the home and getting out into the world.

 - Experiencing physical pain that tends to worsen as the day moves along.
 Some of these symptoms include headaches, migraines, nausea, racing heart, difficulty breathing, chest pain, and dizziness.

 - Withdrawal from activities that were once pleasurable and added to your quality of life.

-- Loss of appetite that may contribute to a significant amount of weight loss.
+- Loss of appetite may contribute to a significant amount of weight loss.

-Find Treatment for PTSD
+Finding Treatment for PTSD or Trauma

-There are a variety of medications you can select from, and your physician will be the best resource for learning what these are and guiding you to the right one.
-Below are some types of medication that are helpful in treating PTSD:
+There are a variety of medications you can select from, and your physician will be the best resource for guiding you to the right medication for you.

 - Sleep medications